-Britain’s Conservatives trounced in local elections
+Britain’s Conservatives trounced in local elections as Labour makes gains

 Causes, consequences of UK’s stubbornly-high inflation

-Its rival Labour Party gained 170 council seats to wrestle control of eight councils, while also winning three newly created mayoral seats, including one in Conservative Prime Minister Rishi Sunak’s own northern English constituency.
+Its rival Labour Party wrestled control of eight councils, while also winning three newly created mayoral seats, including one in Conservative Prime Minister Rishi Sunak’s own northern English constituency.

 Labour also won a by-election for the Blackpool South parliamentary seat, triggered by the resignation of the scandal-plagued Conservative MP Scott Benton.